-Experts recommend seeking the advice of a vehicle electronics professional especially if you are looking to install multiple devices to a large number of fleet vehicles.
-However, if you are planning to install a tracking device to your vehicle, there are certain factors you need to consider before you start the process.
+Experts recommend seeking the advice of a vehicle electronics professional, especially if you want to install multiple devices in many fleet vehicles.
+However, if you are planning to install tracker on car, there are certain factors you need to consider before you start the process.

-Keep in mind, that the tracker should be able to pick up direct satellite signals.
-Some of the best possible locations are; under the seats, inside the plastic rear bumper, under the top of the roof, under the seats or under the vehicle using a magnet.
-After you complete the physical installation, you will be able to locate your vehicle using cloud GPS software on a PC, Tablet or Smartphone.
 Each tracking device has its unique software and installation process.
 Make sure to follow the manual instructions carefully.
-After you install the device, you need to check if the tracking device is working properly and transmitting location data.
+After you install the device, you need to check if the tracking device is working correctly and transmitting location data.
 You can use a mobile app on your smartphone to view the real-time location of your vehicle anytime, anywhere.

 You can test the tracker by turning it on and checking your location on the GPS software to see if it’s correct.
-By installing a GPS tracker on your vehicle, you will increase your vehicle’s security significantly.
-Even if your vehicle is stolen, you will be able to track its movements in real-time and alert authorities to recover it safely and as quickly as possible.
+Installing a GPS tracker on your vehicle will significantly increase your vehicle’s security.
+Even if your car is stolen, you can track its movements in real-time and alert authorities to recover it safely and as quickly as possible.

 Installing Hard Wired GPS Trackers

-The experts recommend the fitting of the wired tracking devices done by a vehicle electronics expert especially if you are looking to hide your tracker or have multiple trackers fitted in a fleet of vehicles.
+The experts recommend fitting the wired tracking devices by a vehicle electronics expert, especially if you are looking to hide your tracker or have multiple trackers fitted in a fleet of vehicles.

-However, our latest tracking device DB2 Self-Install GPS Tracker is an exception to the rule and it is simple enough to be installed by people without any technological expertise.
-All you need to do is to locate the battery of your vehicle, connect the wires and place the tracker to a location of your choosing under the hood.
-You can start tracking your vehicle immediately in real-time.
+However, our latest tracking device, DB2 Self-Install GPS Tracker, is an exception to the rule, and it is simple enough to be installed by people without any technological expertise.
+All you need to do is locate your vehicle’s battery, connect the wires, and place the tracker in your chosen location under the hood.
+You can start tracking your vehicle immediately in real time.

-While this process is easy enough to figure out by yourself, we advise following the instructions on our installation video to ensure that DB2 is working flawlessly.
+While this process is easy enough to figure out by yourself, we advise following the instructions on our installation video to ensure that DB2 works flawlessly.